mrmcc3/vibing-dev/blog/why-apex.md

-Keep your existing transaction technology, we don't need to reinvent the wheel here, just stop burdening them with record-keeping and use them for what they do best - entitiy, state and transactions.
+Keep your existing transaction technology, we don't need to reinvent the wheel here, just stop burdening them with record-keeping and use them for what they do best - entity, state and transactions.

 On the information side I'll make the case for Apex: an archive to store and distribute records to wherever the questions are.